 The Discussion Settings is a place where you’ll set up how people can interact with your comment stream.

 Pingbacks and Trackbacks used to be important, but now they are viewed as spam, unchecked that box.
 There’s no reason to notify blogs that are linked to from the article.
-This appears spammy to other web owners.
+This appears

 You will want to allow people to comment on new articles.
 This can be overridden in the quick editor with a checkbox on individual blog posts.